It’s a Felony to Leave Your Dog Out in the Cold in These States · Kinship

 Because of the risk of physical injury, leaving a dog unattended in the cold is considered animal neglect.
 Neglect is a form of animal cruelty defined by the Animal Legal Defense Fund as “the failure to provide basic care required for an animal to thrive.”
 Abandonment, hoarding, and failure to provide shelter are all examples of animal neglect.
 The consequence for these actions vary across the country and according to each specific case.
 In all 50 states, however, animal neglect is considered at least a misdemeanor — but some states carry more serious charges

 In California, Connecticut, Delaware, Florida, Pennsylvania, and Washington, D.C., animal neglect can be considered a felony if the situation results in the death of an animal.
-Animal neglect is a misdemeanor in Georgia, but it can carry a felony charge if malice is proven.
+Animal neglect is a misdemeanor in Georgia, but it can carry a felony charge if aggravated cruelty is proven or the offense is repeated.

 In 2017, Pennsylvania passed Libre’s Law, which specifically made it a misdemeanor to tether a dog outside for more than 30 minutes in temperatures above 90 degrees or below 32 degrees; if a dog dies or is seriously injured, the case may be considered a felony.
 Many other states have anti-tethering laws, including California, Illinois, and Texas.